 08. More modular file structure

-09. Less components overall
+09. Fewer components overall

 If a title with a font size of 4.5em is required for a design but there is already a 4em size title in existence from the list of atoms, it is more likely a creator will pick the 4em one than create a completely new title.
-This will result in less atoms being used overall, resulting in a cleaner and leaner website.
+This will result in fewer atoms being used overall, making for a cleaner and leaner website.

-10. Pattern Lab
+10. Explore Pattern Lab